 VI.
 And Consider

 When we are making a great deal of effort but still don’t see the result, we also need to ask ourselves why it is so.
 God not only asked Israelites to stir up the hearts and become diligent, He also asked people to rid of uncleanness among them and among the offers they bring.
 God loves His people.
-He never uses them merely as a means to accomplish something that is separated from His people.
+He never uses them as mere tool to accomplish something that is separated from His people.